oVirt/k8sOVirtCredentialsMonitor/README.md

     // callbacks will be called when the connection updates. callbacks,
     // logger is an implementation of the k8sOVirtCredentialsMonitor.Logger
     // interface for pluggable logging.
-    logger,
+This parameter is optional. logger,
 )
 if err != nil {